Finitely presented groups

 lengthMethod

-Return the length of g as a word in terms of the generators of its group if g is an element of a free group, otherwise a exception is thrown.
+Return the length of g as a word in terms of the generators of its parent or of the full group of its parent if g is an element of a free group, otherwise an exception is thrown.

 Examples